case-contract-testing/contract-case/docs/maintainers/AddingDsl.md

 There are some repeated types through the layers.
 Generally:

 1. Types in the core layer are prefixed with Case, eg `CaseConfigurationError` and `CaseConfig`.
-2. Types in the boundary are prefixed with `Boundary`, eg `BoundaryResult` and `BoundaryCaseConfig`.
+2. Types in the connector are prefixed with `Connector`, eg `ConnectorResult` and `ConnectorCaseConfig`.
 3. Types in the DSLs are prefixed with `ContractCase`, eg `ContractCaseConfigurationError` and `ContractCaseConfig`.
 Please follow this naming convention in your DSL.

 ## Implementing the DSL